Conceptual Views of Neural Networks: A Framework for Neuro-Symbolic Analysis: Experimental Study

 \subsection{Symbolic Conceptual View}

-In this section we study thoroughly the activation functions and the number of neurons for a reasonable determination of threshold values in order to compute meaningful symbolic conceptual views.
+We study the influence of activation functions and the number of neurons on the determination of threshold values for meaningful symbolic conceptual views.

-\textbf{Ablation Study}\quad To evaluate the influence of the choice of the activation function as well as the number of neurons, we trained one NN architecture several times on the \emph{Fruits-360}~\cite{fruit360} data set.
-The used data set contains 67,692 images of 131 types of fruits or vegetables.
-The test set contains an additional 22,688 images.
-We train the architecture from the Fruits-360 experiment\footnote{\url{https://github.com/Horea94/Fruit-Images-Dataset}} using all procedure parameters from~\citet{fruit360} and modified the last two hidden layers.
-For the (last) hidden layer $N$ we vary the size $2^{n}$ between $2^{4}$ and $2^{9}$ with powers of two.
-For the layer before that we follow the common approach for smooth decrease in dimension, i.e., we chose $2^{\frac{10+n}{2}}$ with $4\leq n < 10$ dependent on the last hidden layer.
-For activation functions, we studied the impact of \emph{ReLu}, \emph{Linear}, \emph{Swish} and \emph{Tanh} in all layers.
-For each parameter setting we trained ten models and computed their respective views for the test data set, see their distributions in \cref{fig:weights}.
-Statistics on the quality of the computed views can be seen in \cref{tab:distro-stats}.
-We tested these distributions against normalization of the column vectors in the views and can report that the reported results are invariant.
+\textbf{Parameter Study.} To evaluate the influence of the activation function and the number of neurons, we trained one NN architecture multiple times on the \emph{Fruits-360}~\cite{fruit360} data set, which contains 67,692 images of 131 types of fruits or vegetables (plus 22,688 test images).
+We used the architecture from the Fruits-360 experiment\footnote{\url{https://github.com/Horea94/Fruit-Images-Dataset}} with parameters from~\cite{fruit360}, modifying the last two hidden layers.
+For the last hidden layer $N$ we vary its size $2^{n}$ between $2^{4}$ and $2^{9}$.
+For the penultimate layer we use $2^{\lfloor \frac{10+n}{2} \rfloor}$ for dimensional reduction.
+We studied the impact of \emph{ReLU}, \emph{Linear}, \emph{Swish}, and \emph{Tanh} activation functions across all layers.
+For each parameter setting we trained ten models and computed their respective conceptual views.